slbailey/Retrovue/docs/contracts/resources/SourceAddContract.md

 Discovering collections from Plex server...
   Discovered and persisted 3 collections (all disabled by default)

-Use 'retrovue collection update <name> --sync-enabled true' to enable collections for sync
+Use 'retrovue collection update <name> --sync-enable' to enable collections for sync
 ```

 ### JSON Output